Fiordland Heli Traverse from Minaret Station

-Minaret Station has just four luxury tented alpine chalets, each with wall to wall sheepskin carpets, super king size beds with luxurious possom throws, and spacious en-suite bathrooms with heated floors, double vanities, and unlimited hot showers powered by the waterfall above the lodge.
-Each lodge also enjoys its own private and undisturbed decking with hot tub.
+Minaret Station has just four luxury alpine chalets, each with sheepskin carpets, super king size beds with luxurious possum throws, and spacious en-suite bathrooms with heated floors, double vanities, and unlimited hot showers powered by the waterfall above the lodge.
+Each chalet also enjoys its own private and undisturbed decking with hot tub.
 An additional child's bed can be added upon request.
 Guests also have use of the separate mountain kitchen lodge which boasts large fireplaces and seating areas, a library with books and DVDs, Wi-Fi, flat screen TV and a computer, meals are also served in this lodge at a large dining table or guests can receive meals in the privacy of their own alpine chalet.

 There are numerous activities available for you to partake in during your stay at Minaret Station and these include hiking, spotting for wild game, helicopter trips to the rugged Fiordland West Coast and fly-fishing.